gertrude-app/web/dash/app/public/macs/readme.md

-I ended up using images from ipsw.me, like: https://ipsw.dev/img/devices/webp/Mac15,5.webp -- these seem to follow a strict convention of using the model identifiers as the filename, I just cropped each one tIght and converted it to .png in Snagit.
+I ended up using images from ipsw.me, like: https://ipsw.dev/img/devices/webp/Mac15,5.webp -- these seem to follow a strict convention of using the model identifiers as the filename, I just cropped each one tight and converted it to .png in Snagit.

 There may be a better source somewhere.

+NB: adding images should go hand in hand with updating `swift/api/Sources/Api/Models/Parent/Computer+Model.swift`